atmoswing/atmoswing/readme.md

 This repository contains 2 separate tools:

-* The Forecaster: automatically processes the forecast (build files in "build/forecaster")
+* The Forecaster: automatically processes the forecast
-* The Viewer: displays the resulting files in a GIS environment (build files in "build/viewer")
+* The Viewer: displays the resulting files in a GIS environment
+* The Calibrator: calibrates the method for a given precipitation timeseries

-Additionally, multiple unit tests are available in the "test" directory.
+Additionally, multiple unit tests are available and are built along with the software.
 It is highly recommended to run these tests before using AtmoSwing operationally.

 ## How to build AtmoSwing ##

 The wiki (https://bitbucket.org/atmoswing/atmoswing/wiki/Home) explains how to compile the required libraries and the source code of AtmoSwing.
-It is highly recommended to run the unit tests before using AtmoSwing operationally.

 ## How to contribute ##

-If you want to contribute to the software development, you can fork this repository and then suggest your improvements by sending pull requests.
+If you want to contribute to the software development, you can fork this repository (keep it public !) and then suggest your improvements by sending pull requests.
 We would be glad to see a community growing around this project.

 Additionally, you can report issues or suggestions in the issues tracker (https://bitbucket.org/atmoswing/atmoswing/issues).